getwilds/wilds-docker-library/rnaseqc/README.md

 ## Image Details

-These Docker images are built from Ubuntu Oracular (24.04) and include:
+These Docker images are built from Ubuntu (24.04) and include:

 - RNA-SeQC v2.4.2: A robust quality control tool for RNA sequencing data
 - OpenJDK 17: Required Java runtime for RNA-SeQC